-We, our PRC subsidiaries and the VIEs, face various legal and operational risks and uncertainties related to being based in and having the majority of our operations in China, including Hong Kong.
+We, our subsidiaries and the VIEs, face various legal and operational risks and uncertainties related to being based in and having the majority of our operations in China, including Hong Kong.
 The PRC government has significant authority to regulate, or exert influence on the ability of a company based in China, such as us, to conduct its business, accept foreign investments or list on the U.S. or other foreign exchanges.
-We, our PRC subsidiaries and the VIEs, face potential risks associated with regulatory approvals of offshore offerings, the use of the VIE, oversight on cybersecurity and data privacy.
-For example, recent regulatory actions undertaken by the PRC government, including the recent enactment of China's new Data Security Law, the Measures for Cybersecurity Review (Revised Draft for Comments), Personal Information Protection Law and any other future laws and regulations may require us to incur significant expenses and could materially affect our ability to conduct our business, accept foreign investments or list on the U.S. or other foreign exchanges.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
+We, our subsidiaries and the VIEs, face potential risks associated with regulatory approvals of offshore future offerings, the use of the VIE, oversight on cybersecurity and data privacy.
+For example, recent regulatory actions undertaken by the PRC government, including the recent enactment of China's new Data Security Law, the Measures for Cybersecurity Review (Revised Draft for Comments), Personal Information Protection Law, Provisional Administrative Measures on Overseas Offering and Listing of Securities by Domestic Companies with six Guidelines on Application of Regulatory Rules and any other future laws and regulations may require us to incur significant expenses and could materially affect our ability to conduct our business, accept foreign investments, or carry out future offering and listing of securities on the U.S. or other foreign exchanges.
+These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our future offering of securities to investors, or cause such securities to significantly decline in value or become worthless.
 For a detailed description of risks related to doing business in China, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China."
+Key Information-D. Risk Factors -Risks Related to Doing Business in China."